 Popular Skills for Research Analyst

 Research Analysts seem to exploit a large range of skills on the job.
-Most notably, skills in Financial Analysis, Statistical Analysis, Presentations, and Technical Writing are correlated to pay that is above average, with boosts between 4 percent and 13 percent.
-At the other end of the pay range are skills like Online Research, Database Management & Reporting, and Microsoft Office.
-For most people, competency in Data Analysis indicates knowledge of Microsoft Excel and Market Research.
+Most notably, skills in Financial Analysis, Technical Writing, Statistical Analysis, and Presentations are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
+At the other end of the pay range are skills like Online Research and Database Management & Reporting.
+Most people who know Data Analysis also know Microsoft Excel and Market Research.

 Pay by Experience Level for Research Analyst